Well-being activities to practice during confinement.

 The question is how to optimize your creative sense.
 The ideal is to create an inspiration board .
 You can write down all the ideas that come to mind and use them as you go, at your own pace, when you feel like it.
 Of course, some ideas will be relevant while others will not.

-1. Well-being - meditation
+1. Well-being - meditate

-Stress can have many unsuspected impacts on the pregnant woman and her child.
-It has been proven that women who face a large dose of stress during pregnancy are more likely to experience premature labor or give birth to an underweight baby.
-Meditation helps women reach term in the healthiest way possible.
+Stress can have many unsuspected impacts on pregnant women and their children.
+It is proven that women who face a high dose of stress during pregnancy are more likely to experience premature labor or give birth to an underweight baby.
+Meditation helps women reach the end of their pregnancy in the healthiest way possible.
 Indeed, because of the intimate bond that exists between the fetus and the mother, the stress is direct.
 It can have an impact on the fetus and more particularly on its development.
 Thus, according to several studies, too high a level of stress during pregnancy can alter the physical, emotional and cognitive development of the baby.
-Meditation is the best way to relax and manage all the daily emotions that overwhelm us.
+Meditation best allows us to relax and manage all the daily emotions that overwhelm us.

 2. Write in a journal